-Some critters spend all of their time sifting through sand, looking for food.
+Some aquarium critters spend all of their time sifting through sand, looking for food.
 Rock and Glass Cleaners spend their time browsing for algae on the aquarium walls and rocks, preferring to avoid the substrate.
-Reef Safe Algae Eaters do it without destroying your corals and other tank inhabitants.
+Reef Safe Algae Eaters do their foraging without destroying your corals or other tank inhabitants.

 01 of 04

-- Dwarf Blue Leg Hermit Crab (Clibanarius tricolor) grows to a size of about 1" as it eats all kinds of algae, including Red Slime Algae.
+- Dwarf Blue Leg Hermit Crab (Clibanarius tricolor) grows to a size of about 1 inch as it eats all kinds of algae, including red slime algae.

-- Dwarf Red Tip Hermit Crab (Clibanarius sp.) eats many kinds of algae, including red slime algae (cyanobacteria), and sifts the sand, as well.
+- Dwarf Red Tip Hermit Crab (Clibanarius sp.) eats many kinds of algae, including red slime algae (cyanobacteria) and sifts the sand, too.

-- Dwarf Zebra Hermit Crab (Calcinus laevimanus) has an enlarged left claw (hence the name "Left Handed Hermit Crab) which it uses to repel its enemies by keeping it across the front of its shell like a shield.
-In the wild this hermit crab is usually found inside the reef, hiding under rocks by day and out foraging for food at night.
+- Dwarf Zebra Hermit Crab (Calcinus laevimanus) has an enlarged left claw (hence its nickname "Left-handed Hermit Crab"), which it uses to repel its enemies by holding the claw across the front of its shell like a shield.
+In the wild, this hermit crab is usually found inside the reef, hiding under rocks by day and out foraging for food at night.

-- Electric Blue Hermit Crab (Calcinus elegans) has bright blue legs with black banding, the antennae are a bright orange color.
+- Electric Blue Hermit Crab (Calcinus elegans) has bright blue legs with black banding and antennae of bright orange.
 Both claws are brownish green in color and nearly equal in size.
-It consumes all types of algae, including Red Slime Algae.
+This crab consumes all types of algae, including red slime algae.

-- Halloween Hermit Crab (Ciliopagurus strigatus) has a body and legs which are bright orange with red banding and grows to about 1 1/2" in size.
-It consumes many kinds of algae, including red slime algae (cyanobacteria)
+- Halloween Hermit Crab (Ciliopagurus strigatus) has a body and legs that are bright orange with red banding.
+It grows to about 1 1/2 inches in size.
+It consumes many kinds of algae, including red slime algae.

-- Scarlet Reef Hermit Crab (Paguristes cadenati) has red legs and a yellow face and grows to about 1 1/2" in size.
+- Scarlet Reef Hermit Crab (Paguristes cadenati) has red legs and a yellow face and grows to about 1 1/2 inches in size.

 02 of 04

-Some species of snails can not turn themselves over if they fall on their backs.
-These species greatly prefer to spend their time on the rocks and glass in your tank, rather than the substrate.
-The species below are this type of snail and are herbivores to boot.
-They will do a great job of cleaning your live rock and tank glass.
+Some species of snails cannot turn themselves over if they fall on their backs.
+These species greatly prefer to spend their time on the rocks and glass in your tank, rather than on the substrate.
+These snails are herbivores and will do a great job of cleaning your live rock and tank glass.

-- Chestnut Cowrieis a herbivorous snail which requires plenty of diatom and microalgae to survive.
+- Chestnut Cowrieis is an herbivorous snail that requires plenty of diatom and microalgae to survive.
 If this animal runs out of algae, it will slowly die of starvation.

-- Nerite Snailis very sensitive to copper and nitrates.
+- Nerite Snailis are very sensitive to copper and nitrates.

-- Banded Trochus Snail grows to about 3" in size and consumes cyanobacteria and diatoms from rocks, aquarium walls and the substrate, but will not eat macroalgae.
+- Banded Trochus Snails grow to about 3 inches in size and consume cyanobacteria and diatoms from rocks, aquarium walls, and the substrate.
+They do not eat macroalgae.

-- Turbo Snail grows to about 6" in size and requires plenty of diatom and microalgae to survive.
+- Turbo Snails grow to about 6 inches in size and require plenty of diatom and microalgae to survive.

-- Zebra Turbo Snail grows to about 2" in size and requires plenty of diatom and microalgae to survive.
+- Zebra Turbo Snails grow to about 2 inches in size and also require plenty of diatom and microalgae to survive.

 03 of 04